eddmann/eddmann.github.io/_posts/2023/2023-01-28-solving-the-advent-of-code-2022-calendar-using-my-own-programming-language-santa-lang.md

 December has come and gone, and the dust has settled on completing the Advent of Code 2022 calendar.
 As highlighted in my [previous post](https://eddmann.com/posts/designing-santa-lang-a-language-for-solving-advent-of-code-puzzles/), I wanted to complete this year's puzzles using my own programming language, santa-lang, which I have tailored to help aid in solving such problems.
-In this article, I want to discuss this experience, how the language aided in solution development, and where additions or changes were made to improve it along the way.
+In this post, I want to discuss this experience, how the language aided in solution development, and where additions or changes were made to improve it along the way.

 <!--more-->